 Moral psychology uses tightly controlled scenarios in which identities of characters are often unspecified or vague.
 Studies using these raceless, genderless strangers highlight the important structural elements of moral acts, but may not generalize to real-world judgments.
 Future work in moral psychology should draw on intersectional theory to capture the nuance of real-world judgments.

-Hester, N., Jones, B. C., & Hehman, E. (in press).
+Hester, N., Jones, B. C., & Hehman, E. (2021).
 Perceived femininity and masculinity contribute independently to facial impressions.
 Journal of Experimental Psychology: General.

 Hester, N., Payne, K., Brown-Iannuzzi, J., & Gray, K. (2020).
 On intersectionality: How complex patterns of discrimination emerge from simple stereotypes.
 Psychological Science.